Buying a House and Owning a Home

 When it comes to mortgages, one size (or style!) definitely doesn't fit all.
 Learn more about what mortgage types are available to you, and what you need to know to qualify.

-A conventional mortgage is a traditional home loan that isn't a VA, FHA, or jumbo loan.
-This is what most people secure to buy a home.
+A conventional mortgage is a traditional home loan that isn't a VA loan, FHA loan, or jumbo loan.
+This type of loan is a good option for anyone who doesn't qualify for a special type of loan.

-A home equity line of credit (HELOC) is a loan that is granted based on the equity that you've already built in your home.
-It's sometimes referred to as a second mortgage.
+A home equity line of credit (HELOC), sometimes called a second mortgage, is a loan that is granted based on the equity that you've already built in your home.
+Many people use this loan to pay for things like education or home renovations.

-In a reverse mortgage allows a homeowner to borrow money based on the value of his home.
-No one is required to repay the mortgage until the homeowner dies or sells the home.
-This type of loan is reserved for older homeowners, usually 62 or older.
+In a reverse mortgage allows a homeowner to borrow money based on the value of his home while he continues to live in it.
+This type of loan is reserved for older homeowners, usually 62 or older and, when used correctly, can be a great addition to a retirement strategy.

 This mortgage is a home loan made to eligible US veterans and their spouses and guaranteed by the US Department of Veterans Affairs.
-It requires no downpayment and typically comes with a lower interest rate than a traditional loan.
+To qualify for a VA loan, you'll have to prove your military service, pay a VA loan funding fee, and meet a few other conditions.
+VA loans require no downpayment and typically comes with a lower interest rate than a traditional loan.